Storidge/cio-faq/docker-volumes.md

+---
+title: faq on docker volumes from storidge
+description: How do I create a docker volume for compose, dockerfile,or docker service?
+lang: en-US
+---

 # Docker Volumes

 ### Do I have to use cio CLI commands to create volumes for docker containers or services?